This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 I never did under Sir Alex.

-People say that we (MUFC fans) like to keep living in the past and that we're not the club we used to be, which is correct.
-But the standard always remains and is something current manager ten Hag says quite a lot in that his team has to conform to this standard.
+People say that we (MUFC fans) like to keep living in the past and that we're not the club we used to be, which is correct, but the standard always remains and is something former manager ten Hag said quite a lot and has been repeated by Ruben Amorim in that their teams have to conform to this standard.

 The current crop should look to the teams of the past and find some inspiration from them.
 A lot of them look up to those players as heros and idols.
-Would those idols have EVER performed like they did yesterday?
+Would those idols have EVER performed like they did in some of the matches throughout the season?
 Will those same idols have not turned up to games?

 That's one thing from the past we should never let go of: the standard.

-But it seems like that doesn't matter anymore regardless of how many times ten Hag says it does.
+But it seems like that doesn't matter anymore regardless of how many times the managers say it does.

-I was really disappointed in Diogo Dalot yesterday.
-I know he's out of position and is having to do a job for the team but this was the first performance in all his time at United where it looked like he couldn't give a shit.
+I was really disappointed in Diogo Dalot in September's defeat.
+I know he was out of position and was having to do a job for the team but that was the first performance in all his time at United where it looked like he couldn't give a shit.

 I've seen him play badly a couple of times before but that wasn't for a lack of trying.
-The game against Spurs looked like he wasn't.
+This game against Spurs looked like he wasn't.

 The team were the exact same.